Hair

 Can I use heat on my hair during menopause?

+During menopause, reduced oestrogen levels and changes in androgen levels can lead to hair that is prone to breakage and dryness.
+This heightened fragility makes hair more vulnerable to damage from high-temperature styling tools.
 Much of the narrative around menopausal hair tells women to stop heat styling, which is exactly what you don’t want to hear when your appearance is changing and your confidence is suffering.

 Which vitamins can help with hair loss during menopause?